consensys-vertical-apps/mmi-defi-adapters/.github/pull-request-template.md

 ## **Pre-merge author checklist**

 - [ ] A brief description of the protocol and adapters is added to the PR
+- [ ] Files outside the protocol folder are not being edited and, if they are, it's clearly explained why in the PR
+- [ ] `update me` comments are removed
 - [ ] Contracts used are verified for that chain block explorer
 - [ ] Test cases with a block number have been added to the `testCases.ts` file for every relevant method that has been implemented
   - [ ] positions